Cheap Options for Using Your Mobile Phone Abroad

 Everyone wants to always be ‘connected’.
 This is hardly surprising when we consider that a connection to the internet is needed for you to send and receive emails, use social networks like Facebook and WhatsApp, download apps and games or stream music and video.

-We expect these services to always be on and we hate it when there is delay, even of a few seconds.
+We expect these services to always be on and we hate it when there is a delay, even of a few seconds.
 If you have been frustrated when refreshing your social network feed, sharing pictures, streaming content or downloading apps and games, then you probably want to know whether Wi-Fi or mobile data has the fastest speeds.

 First, let’s quickly clarify what Wi-Fi and mobile data are: